Flamingo Research in the Anderson Lab

 Indeed, research on captive flamingo flocks is necessary to address a variety of issues that cannot be easily investigated in the wild (King, 2008).
 In particular, tracking the behaviors of individual birds over time is much more readily done in a zoological setting (but see Childress et al., 2004), and thus my students and I have been engaged in observational studies of the captive flock of Caribbean flamingos (Phoenicopterus ruber) at the Philadelphia Zoo (Philadelphia, PA, USA).
 We have also employed webcams focused on both captive and wild flocks around the globe in an effort to examine various flock-level behaviors.

 Another, more familiar, resting behavior displayed by Caribbean flamingos is their tendency to rest while standing on one leg.
 Surprisingly, while many hypotheses had been proposed to explain why flamingos engage in this behavior, little empirical evidence supporting any of the primary hypotheses had been put forth.
 Thus, research by the Anderson lab attempted to test several hypotheses in an effort to answer the age-old question of why flamingos stand on one leg.
-Our results have shown that unipedal resting serves a thermoregulatory function in flamingos (Anderson & Williams, 2010; Bouchard & Anderson, 2011), although there may be other benefits to the behavior as well.
+Our results have shown that unipedal resting serves a thermoregulatory function in flamingos (Anderson & Williams, 2010; Bouchard & Anderson, 2011; but see Harker & Harker, 2010), although there may be other benefits to the behavior as well.

 It is my hope that by investigating the behavior of flamingos we will come to reach a better understanding of these iconic birds, the workings and evolution of general behavioral processes, and perhaps even ourselves.